 With all the celebrity chefs opening restaurants in Adelaide, Sydney-based chef Sean Connolly is one of them.
 The location of the restaurant is within the Adelaide Casino itself with an outdoor entrance that does not interfere with gambling at the haydock track or the bingo halls (hence no security checks).
+If you don’t want to enter the casino for gambling, then you can check out FanDuel for some great ways to make some money.
 We went there for lunch a week after its opening, I quite liked the fact a lot of plants were displayed on the outside to reflect the use of fresh produces.
-There were also outdoor settings for people who would like to enjoy food with natural breeze.
+There were also outdoor settings for people who would like to enjoy food with natural breeze, you can order for a fat flusher diet.

 The menu contains a mixture of sharing plates, entrees and mains.
 This menu has recently made it into Adelaide news because of the food disparity.
 On the same menu you can have a 50 grams of caviar costing AUD$400 or a beef burger costing only AUD$20.
 York and I decided to order 5 small dishes to share to try out Sean’s cooking.